-The Sub-Fund applies a minimum reduction of the investment universe of 20%.
+The Sub-Fund applies a minimum reduction of the investment universe of 30%.

-• What is the policy to assess good governance practices of the investee companies?
+What is the policy to assess good governance practices of the investee companies?

-For private issuers, the Governance is one the assessment axes of the Corporate Responsibility: The Shareholder Responsibility.
+The Governance is one the assessment axes of the Corporate Responsibility: The Shareholder Responsibility.
 It is rated out of 10 based on 6 criteria: sound management structures (i.e. the quality of the management the board and committees of the issuer), overall issuers' remuneration of staff (focusing on the CEO's remuneration) and tax compliance (alignment of the tax rate with the local economic presence, presence in tax havens, change in the tax rate over 10 years), a good employee relation, the quality of the financial communication, the accounting risks and the respect for minority shareholders.
 Around thirty KPIs allow the assessment of the governance practices associated with these 6 criteria.
 In addition, controversies related to the good governance practices impact the overall rating.

 For public issuers, the Governance is one of the assessment axes.
-It is rated out of 10 based on 4 pillars: Rule of law and respect for freedoms, Quality of institutions and regulatory framework, Democratic life and Military status and defense.
+It is rated out of 10 based on 4 pillars: Rule of law and respect for freedoms, Quality of

+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. institutions and regulatory framework, Democratic life and Military status and defense.
 Around twenty KPIs allow the assessment of the governance practices associated with these 4 pillars.

-Asset allocation describes the share of

-share of investments in specific assets.
+Asset allocation describes the share of investments in specific assets.